Filing a grievance (making a complaint) about your prescription coverage

 An initial coverage determination is also called a coverage decision.
 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your prescription drugs covered under the Part D benefit included in your plan.
+Coverage determinations can be a reimbursement request if you paid out of pocket for a medication for some reason, or a request for coverage of a drug that has drug requirements and limitations or is not on your Drug List.
 We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
 In some cases we might decide a drug is not covered or is no longer covered by Medicare for you.
 If you (or your doctor) don't agree with our coverage decision, you (or your doctor) may file an appeal.

 In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
 You need to call or write to us to ask for a formal decision about the coverage.